ko89/gibbeBild.sh/README.md

 Supported Platforms
 -------------------

-Should work under all *nix-Environments.
+Should work under all Unix-Environments.
 Needs curl, wget, sed and cut, so please install these beforehand.